-Situated in the municipality of Unterloiben (Dürnstein) in the Lower Austrian wine growing region Wachau.
+A vineyard or site in the municipality of Unterloiben (Dürnstein) in the Lower Austrian wine-growing region of Wachau.
 It forms an amphitheatre with a view of the opening Wachau wine-growing landscape, as indicated by the old name "Steingraben".
-The steeply terraced vineyards, which are oriented to the south to south-east, at an altitude of 231 to 298 metres above sea level, have a slope gradient of up to 64% and cover almost six hectares.
-The barren primary rock weathering soils have a sandy, humus-poor topsoil, which is covered with red-brown iron oxides.
-Along crevices and clefts, the vine roots can penetrate deep into the rock.
-The varieties cultivated here are mainly Grüner Veltliner and Riesling.
-Shares in the reed are held, for example, by the vineyards Alzinger, Högl Josef, Pichler Franz Xaver, Tegernseerhof and Urbanushof Paul Stierschneider, for example, have shares in the vineyard.
+The steeply terraced vineyards facing south to south-east at an altitude of 231 to 298 metres above sea level have slopes of up to 64% and cover almost six hectares.
+The barren primary rock weathered soils have a sandy, humus-poor topsoil covered with red-brown iron oxides.
+Along crevices and fissures, the vine roots can penetrate deep into the rock.
+The varieties Grüner Veltliner and Riesling are cultivated here.
+The wineries Alzinger, Pichler Franz Xaver, Tegernseerhof and Urbanushof Paul Stierschneider, for example, have shares in the vineyard.